Despicable Me Minion Mayhem: Overview

 The attraction at Universal Studios Florida is located in Soundstage 42 in the Minion Land on Illumination Ave area.
 The soundstage previously housed The Funtastic World of Hanna-Barbera from 1990 until 2002 and Jimmy Neutron's Nicktoon Blast from 2003 until 2011 in the Production Central area.
 The attraction at Universal Studios Hollywood is located on the former site of T2-3D: Battle Across Time on the Upper Lot, which was become part of a new area, Minion Land.
 The attraction at Universal Studios Japan is located on the former site of Back to the Future: The Ride in the San Francisco area in a new area called Minion Park.
 The ride also opened in 2025 at Universal Studios Singapore, replacing Madagascar: A Crate Adventure.

 Ride experience

-In a pre-show, Gru, Margo, Edith, and Agnes welcome the guests to their house and explains his newest scheme: turning human beings into Minions using a new device called the Minion Gun created by Doctor Nefario.
-Gru explains that there were a few snags in the initial Minionization test runs, and that all of the errors are eradicated.
-The audience is given a routine body scan to make sure there are not any “human germs” in the lab.
-The tests are interrupted by the three orphans, who try to give Gru a gift and offer their help in the Minion training.

-Riders take their seats in the main show building.
-Kevin the Minion pulls a lever which activates the Minion Gun, transforming the riders into Minions.
-The orphans put the riders through various comical tests, with the seats moving in synchronization with the filmed action.
-As the laser wears off and the test ends, a mishap launches the riders into the bomb transportation sector.
-Gru questions what the riders are doing in the restricted area.
-As bombs begin to explode around them, Agnes loses her gift and the riders must chase after it.
-Once Agnes recovers her present by barely avoiding a huge spiked crusher, she starts floating into a huge oscillating fan.
-Gru arrives and saves Agnes.
-The riders, along with Gru and his daughters, plummet towards the ground and land safely on a crowd of Minions.

 Queue

 When people are waiting in line for the ride, they get to learn about the recruitments of a Minion, the profiles of Gru, Dr. Nefario, Margo, Edith, Agnes and the Minions, filled with scenes from "The Rise of Gru", the first film and the Minion Mini Movies.
 The guests are also given a Minion-quiz, to let them test themselves to see if they are fully prepared to be a Minion.
 The Hollywood version has details to look more like Gru's house than the one in Florida.